Olivki/tos-tool/README.md

 The `xml` format used by `unpack` and `pack` tries to mimic that of the official one, which means that a lot of the data is *inferred*.

+Note that "optional" columns are *not* supported, that means that if *one* entry has, say column, `CoolLevel`, but no other entry in the same xml file has that column, the conversion *will fail*.
+To fix this, either remove `CoolLevel` from the entry that has it, or add `CoolLevel` to *every* entry in the xml file.

 First the `key` and `value` is checked to determine an initial type, where it's resolved as follows:

 - Does the `key` start with `CP_`?